 Musical Showcase for Scholarships

-The Shepherd University School of Music is grateful for the support of all who attended the 2022 Musical Showcase for Scholarship and its Sponsors:
+The Shepherd University School of Music is grateful for the support of all who attended the 2023 Musical Showcase for Scholarships and its generous sponsors.

 Beth Batdorf and John Bresland